-The confirmed GPI-model was used to search the data space for critical regions.
-This is typically performed by an independent test lab to validate the device.

-\paragraph{Search for Critical Configurations} The critical configurations returned after 8 iterations of the search algorithm with an attributed probability of at least 5\,\% to exceed the MPE value can be seen in Table~\ref{tab:csar3}.
-These configurations are sorted by decreasing probability of exceeding the MPE (from 18.8~\% to 5.1~\%).
+The confirmed GP model was then used to search the data space.
+The critical configurations returned after 8 iterations of the search algorithm with an attributed probability of at least 5\,\% of exceeding the MPE value are listed in Table~\ref{tab:csar3}.
+These 44 configurations are sorted by decreasing probability of exceeding the MPE (from 18.8~\% to 5.1~\%).
 A cluster of cases using the D5000 dipole at a distance $s$~=~25\,mm with input power levels around $P_{in}$~=~10\,dBm is evident, as well as two cases using the V750 antenna.
 This is unsurprising, as the D5000 and V750 antennas have the sharpest SAR distributions among the sets of dipole antenna and VPIFA, respectively.
 A sharper SAR distribution results in a larger measurement variability for an array system with a fixed sensor resolution.